frame-r/RenderMaster/README.md

 Graphic engine.

 ## Features
+* DirectX 11, OpenGL 4.5.
+* Stable ABI.
+I.e engine binaries are stable across different compiler that supports COM.
 * [Editor](https://github.com/fra-zz-mer/RenderMasterEditor)
-* Multi-render: DirectX 11, OpenGL 4.5
-* Stable ABI (Application Binary Interface).
-I.e engine binaries stable across different compiler that supports COM and different release of one compiler.
-No need recompile engine if you migrate to new compiler.

 Planned:
-* Deferred Shading
-* Physically Based Shading
+* PBR
-* TAA
+* Deferred or Forward+
-* SSAO, SSR
-* Some indirect light solution

 ## Building and installation engine
 Clone repositiory.
 Build solution Engine.sln located in build/ directory.
-I use Visual Studio 2017 (15.8.2), but I'm sure that the engine is compiled with VS 2015.
+I use Visual Studio 2017 (15.8.2).
 Then you should register Engine.dll in Windows Registry.
 Just run cmd.exe as Administrator, navigate to build/ directory and type "install.bat release" for release build or "install.bat debug" for debug build.
-Now everything is ready to work with the engine.
-See example build/Test.vcxproj for more details.
+See build/Example.vcxproj for more details.

 ## Example
 ```cpp